mainmatter/emberfest-ember-initiative/slides/129-ember-initiative.md

 <!-- .slide: data-background-image="/curious-hamster-purple.jpg" data-background-color="var(--primary)" -->

-# 🐹 What does it mean for you?
+# 🚀 How we made it possible